Borkum Island war crimes trial: Background

 The Borkum Island war trial followed the aftermath of the execution of seven United States Army Air Forces airmen by Wehrmacht soldiers stationed on the island of Borkum.
 On August 4, 1944, Boeing B-17G-75-BO 43-37909 of the 486th BG, crashed into Borkum Island, the site of a German military base.

 The airmen aboard included three second lieutenants and four sergeants (Pilot: 2Lt Harvey M Walthall, Co-Pilot: 2Lt William J Myers, Bombardier: 2Lt Howard S Graham, Radio Operator: T/Sgt Kenneth Faber, Ball Turret Gunner: S/Sgt James W Danno, Waist Gunner S/Sgt William F Dold, Tail Gunner: S/Sgt William W Lambertus).
 All seven airmen survived the crash and surrendered to the German soldiers present on the island.

 In accordance with typical procedures, the American prisoners should have been handed off to a nearby German naval base and relocated to a prisoner gathering point in the heart of Nazi Germany.
 However, upon being handed over to the commanding officers on Borkum, the prisoners were marched through the streets of the island and left vulnerable to attack by civilians.
 The citizens of Borkum were incited by Jan Akkermann, the town mayor and the leader of the local Nazi Party, to assault the airmen.
+During the beating, Howard Graham collapsed after being struck by an air raid policeman named Mammenga.
+A German private whose family had been killed in the Allied bombing of Hamburg then shot Graham as he lay on the ground.
+Graham was moved to an office and given first aid, but he soon died.

 Following the march, the American airmen were shot and executed at the hands of the German soldiers.
+The military authorities then attempted to hide their involvement and placed blame on the civilian authorities for failing to control the situation.
+An official memorandum submitted by Kurt Goebell, the ranking officer on Borkum Island, which attributed the deaths of the airmen to injuries sustained during the beating was signed by all members of the guard detail.
 Scholars point to the "decree" of Joseph Goebbels' propaganda as one potential inspiration for the massacre.

 Shortly after the incident the island came under British occupation.
 From this occupation, an intelligence report was filed and followed up on through an investigation by a United States Army Intelligence Corps unit.